HCL-TECH-SOFTWARE/AltoroJ/README.md

 # Description
 WARNING: This application contains security vulnerabilities.
-Run it only in a backed up and sheltered environment (such as a VM with an recent snapshot and host-only networking) and at your own risk, escpecially if you enable some of the advanced options described below!
+Run it only in a backed-up and sheltered environment (such as a VM with a recent snapshot and host-only networking) and at your own risk, escpecially if you enable some of the advanced options described below!

 AltoroJ is a sample banking J2EE web application.
 It shows what happens when web applications are written with consideration of app functionality but not app security.
 It's a simple and uncluttered platform for demonstrating and learning more about real-life application security issues.